elastic/elasticsearch-specification/docs/specification-structure.md

 unique specification-wide, while types defined inside namespaces in `*/_types` should be globally unique within the namespace where they are defined.

+Unless you are defining a request or response type, a type name cannot end with `Request` or `Response`.

 ### Request and Response definitions

 Request and Reponse definitions should be placed by structly following